Simon Gosling

 Simon "Goose" Gosling (born 9 April 1969) is a British designer and builder of special effects models and props.
 He is best known for his work on the Millennium Falcon cockpit for Star Wars: The Force Awakens in 2014.
 Also his work on commercials featuring stop-frame animation for Brisk, Apple Jacks and Chips Ahoy in America, and the Windy Miller adverts for Quaker Oats in Britain.

+Gosling was born in Shrewsbury, Shropshire, a town he lived in until 1994.